 The SNOMED International Standards Board and Concept Model Working Group.

-Vendors and providers actively implementing HL7 Version 3, , with SNOMED CT.
+Vendors and providers actively implementing HL7 Version 3, including CDA R2, with SNOMED CT.

 NHS Connecting for Health in the United Kingdom.

 Other organizations and including Members of the International Healthcare Terminology Standards Development Organisation (IHTSDO) which took over ownership of SNOMED Clinical Terms in April 2007.